 "Though it may be invidious to single out individuals, I admired the expressive singing of tenor Cameron Richardson-Eames"

 - Seen and Heard International

 When Cameron completed his undergraduate studies at Cambridge University he became one the youngest members of the university’s music faculty, and taught Keyboard Harmony and Dissertation Studies there for three years whilst continuing education at the Royal Academy of Music.
 He has since served as adjunct faculty at New York University, as a vocal coach and staff pianist at The Juilliard School and Juilliard’s pre-college division, as a staff pianist at Ravinia Steans Music Institute in Chicago and is an officially recommended voice teacher at Young Actors’ Space in Los Angeles.
-He is a member of the application review panel for Fulbright Scholarships to the US from the UK and Poland.
 Cameron is also founder and co-Director of a global online singing school, www.thevocalcoaches.com, which provides world-class vocal tuition and support to professional singers around the world.
 His students include principals on Broadway, in Hollywood movies, on shows for Netflix, NBC, HBO, Nickelodeon, and The Voice.